ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/10_Foobooks_Lecture_13.md

-## Making data available to all views
+## Making data available to all views with Composers
 Goal: Make `user` information available on all views.

 Can be done with View Composers: <http://laravel.com/docs/5.1/views#view-composers>